berkeley-cdss/assignment-snapshots/README.md

 3. Activate the virtual environment: `source env/bin/activate`
 4. Install dependencies: `pip install -r requirements.txt`
 5. Create a `.env` file (follow the `.env-template`):
     - Update the `.env` file with your [OkPy access token](https://okpy.github.io/documentation/ok-api.html#ok-server-api-authentication).
-You must have staff permissions for the course you want to query.
+You must have staff permissions for the course you want to query and you must periodically re-request your token.

 ## OkPy Backups CLI